 Students are subject to disciplinary action if cafeteria procedures are not observed.
 Trays, drinks, or food items are not to be removed from the cafeteria.
 Because classes are in session during your lunchtime, students must stay out of the halls where classes are in session.
 Students creating unnecessary noise or in closed halls are subject to disciplinary action.
 Visitors are not allowed during lunch.
-Doordash or other delivery services are not permitted.

 All lunch shifts - Students must remain in the cafeteria at all times.
 Permission to leave the lunchroom must be given by the lunchroom supervisor.
-Students are not permitted to eat lunch in classrooms at any time.
+Student are not permitted to eat lunch in classrooms at anytime.